 4) EHR Integration/Interoperability

-These four medical billing trends are not going anywhere and are only expected to grow in 2020.
+These four medical billing trends are not going anywhere and are only expected to grow more.
 To learn more about how your practice can effectively implement these tools and resources, click here.